Whelk, common whelk

-Pots generally cause a very low impact to the seabed.
+Pots generally cause a very low impact to the seabed and bycatch is negligible.

 Whelks are large marine gastropods, or snails, with strong, whitish shells.
 They are found from Iceland and northern Norway to the Bay of Biscay, and can be locally abundant around the UK except for the Isles of Scilly.
 They inhabit sandy and muddy areas, although they can be found on gravel and rocky surfaces, down to depths of 1,200 metres.

 Whelks mate during autumn and winter and baby whelks emerge in the spring.

 Whelks are carnivorous.
 They scavenge at depths between 3 - 600m.
 They have an exceptionally acute chemical sensory ability - which enables whelks to be commercially exploited in baited pots.